replyvenugopal/Cognitive-UAV-Driven-Agro-Surveillance/README.md

 ablation-flag combination), the RL environment dynamics, and SAC's update step.
 CI (`.github/workflows/tests.yml`) runs this suite plus the full demo on every push.

-## Limitations and honest caveats

-This is a faithful, runnable implementation of the paper's *architecture*, not a certified reproduction of its *reported numbers* - a few things are worth knowing before citing results from it:

-- **Dataset mismatch.** The public Kaggle dataset is a flat table of vegetation indices, not raw UAV imagery or an explicit zone/time series.
-  `docs/dataset.md` documents every assumption made to bridge that gap (row order as time, feature-similarity as spatial adjacency, etc.).
-- **RL environment is a simulator, not the model in the loop.** The SAC agent trains against ground-truth stress trajectories from the dataset (matching the paper's own description of an "artificial agro-environment"), not against GeoSpatio-TRiNet's live predictions.
-Connecting the two is a natural extension.
-- **The manuscript's own equation numbering has inconsistencies** (duplicate equation numbers, a reward formula restated three times, a state vector defined four different ways). `docs/equations.md` documents exactly which reading this repo implements for each case.
-- **Default config trains fast, not well.** `configs/default.yaml` uses modest epoch/episode counts so the full pipeline is easy to run and CI-test quickly.
-Reproducing the paper's exact reported accuracy/percentages would require more extensive hyperparameter tuning than is encoded here.

 ## License